dhrubo55/personal-blog/content/posts/day95-part1.md

 ---

 ## 1. Executor: The Fire-and-Forget Pattern

+**TL;DR:** Simplest interface - just `execute(Runnable)`.
+No lifecycle, no results.
+Perfect for async side effects like logging or metrics where you don't need to wait for completion.

 **The Problem:** Your request thread is too precious to waste on side tasks like logging or metrics.